hsynlms/WindowsPhone-Creatalk/README.md

 You must provide your forum url to the client.
 Change this variable with yours.

-For smileys settings open Smilies class file and re-edit sSmileyAddress variable with the correct one.
+For smileys settings open Smiley class file and re-edit sSmileyAddress variable with the correct one.